Ethiopia Is At Peace With Itself

 EPRDF has well understood that lack of political will to change the shape of things that bring about such kind of degeneration would ultimately trigger the explosion of violence that seriously undermines Ethiopia's reputation as a stable country.
 Thus those protests have given the ruling coalition a chance to engage itself in "deep renewal" process so as to take genuine reform measures that would fully satisfy the general public and halt another eruption of protest.

-Accordingly, the government is holding meetings with the public to listen to their grievances and had opened up platforms to discuss problems with all political parties. _Moreover,_in a bid to expose corruptors and ensure good governance,_the ruling party has urged the public to actively be_involved in the ongoing deep renewal process.
-Prime Minister Abiy Ahmed has repeatedly advised the public to stand against corruption and bad governance.
+Accordingly, the government is holding meetings with the public to listen to their grievances and had opened up platforms to discuss problems with all political parties.
+Moreover, in a bid to expose corruptors and ensure good governance, the ruling party has urged the public to actively be involved in the ongoing deep renewal process.
+The Premier has repeatedly advised the public to stand against corruption and bad governance.

 We know that EPRDF has been working with political parties that are willing to cooperate under the umbrella of the joint political parties' council.
 It has also declared its readiness to work with other political parties that are non-party to the council and are peacefully operating in the country, like the Oromo Federalist Congress (OFC).
 This time around the EPRDF has even reaffirmed its commitment to create inclusive political platform by inviting the exiled Oromo Democratic Front (ODC) to national dialogue.

 Here, we want to remind all parties concerned that this is not time to vie for dominance.
 This is not time to promote parochial interests and this is not time to play a zero-sum game.
 This is only a time to work genuinely for democracy to thrive.
-We want no one to come out victorious from this engagement but democracy, peace and development, This opens a new chapter where our beloved country Ethiopia it can live at peace with itself.
+We want no one to come out victorious from this engagement but democracy, peace and development.
+This has opened a new chapter where our beloved country Ethiopia can live at peace with itself.